OutSystems/docs-support/src/enterprise/troubleshooting/lifetime/lifetime-sync-stuck.md

 When the synchronization of an environment in LifeTime is stuck, follow the validations below to troubleshoot a potential issue.

-### Verify that you are running the latest version of LIfetime and Platform Server
+### Verify that you are running the latest version of LifeTime and Platform Server

-Keep **LifeTime** and **Platform Server** updated in order to take advantage of the latest improvements in synchronization procedures.
-See [this article](https://success.outsystems.com/Support/Enterprise_Customers/Upgrading/Which_versions_of_Platform_Server_can_LifeTime_manage%3F) for more information about version compatibility.
+Keep **LifeTime** and **Platform Server** updated to take advantage of the latest improvements in synchronization procedures.

 ### Check the connectivity between environments (self-managed only)